Annapolis as portrayed on the city web site, is for the most part, a very walkable city:

 Where things really go down hill FAST is in the quarter mile before you get to Chinquapin Round Road, not so much because of the surrounding businesses or the homes, but because the road widens to four lanes (two travel lanes in each direction).
 It’s “full throttle” when leaving and a bottleneck when entering.
 The street view shows the transition from a 25 mph street to a 40+ mph “stroad”, making pedestrian crossing and cycling very risky.
 Once you get to the Chinquapin intersection, we get to “full on” AASHTO compliance with multiple turn lanes, signals etc. and beyond that all the way to Solomon’s Island Road (MD 2), it is four fast travel lanes, with lots of businesses, turning vehicles, and cub cuts, in other words, the classic “stroad” (street/road hybrid).
 Go watch the Ted Talk describing stroads, it’s enlightening; they are the futon of transportation, they do nothing very well.
 It’s dangerous for autos, pedestrians and bicyclists and it doesn’t move traffic very fast.
 There are some interesting features near and down outer West Street that provide hope, but it will take some political will and cooperation between the city, county and state to make it happen.
 I will concentrate on this area and the next segment to Parole.

-Once you get to Solomons Island Road, you come to Annapolis Towne Centere at Parole, one of the recently built “Smart Growth” (infill) projects around the Annapolis area in addition to 1901 West Street, and the old downtown hospital site).
-The Parole development is a huge improvement from the decaying Parole Mall that it replaced, and it is a walkable “neighborhood” with first floor retail, apartments and big box stores, however, it has one very significant flaw – mobility in and around the area is extremely limited.
+Once you get to Solomons Island Road, you come to Annapolis Towne Centre at Parole, one of the four recently built “Smart Growth” projects around the Annapolis area (in addition to 1901 West Street, Park Place and Acton’s Landing, the old downtown hospital site).
+The Parole development is somewhat of an improvement over the decaying Parole Mall that it replaced.
+However it is essentially just an inside out mall with some residential tacked on.
+That said it is a walkable “neighborhood” with first floor retail, apartments and big box stores, however, it has one very significant flaw – mobility in and around the area is extremely limited.
 In essence it is an island of walkability.
 While located in a highly urbanized area containing many kinds land uses from single family, suburban type strip shopping centers and some apartments, walking and biking in the area is unpleasant at best and ultimately very dangerous at worse.
-Until that fatal flaw is corrected, Towne Centere is nothing more than a suburban mall with the storefronts on the outside and vertical parking.
+Until that fatal flaw is corrected, Towne Centre is nothing more than a suburban mall with the storefronts on the outside and vertical parking.
+In fact it is virtually impossible to walk between the major retail complexes of Towne Centre, The Westfield Mall, and Annapolis Harbor Center.